ab4marif/Molecular-dynamics-simulation-of-Argon/journal.md

 - The energy function will consist of the kinetic energy and potential(lennard jones potential).
 This will be done by both of us

+#Progress:

+- At first, the packages numpy and matplotlib.pyplot were imported.
+The next step is to define all functions beforehand to be able to recall them later.

+- input parameters such as box lentgh, number of particles, time steps and constants (SI units) are then defined.

+- Position and velocity arrays were defined for a 2D problem.
+For that np.random is used which is based on a uniform distribution.

+- In order to keep track of the system, 2 atoms were used instead of 100.

+- The analytical expression for the potential energy (Lennard Jones) is used to determine the force.
+This is done by a matrix calculation instead of using a for loop.

+- The position matrix is filled with 1's on the diagonal to avoid division by zero.
+This is set again to zero after the division.

+- The modules is used to implement the periodic boundry conditions.
+If x is longer then the side lentgh of the box, the the "rest" (modules) will be taken as numerical value.
+This again to avoid using for loop.

+- For the evolution in time The Euler method is used.
+A for loop is used for the arrays to evolve in time.

+- At the end the function of the total energy is recalled and all numerical data can be printed.

+- low values for the energies were to expect since SI units are used.

 ## Week 2
 (due before 25 February)